 InternFSU Supervisor Requirements

-The Career Center will hold mandatory one-hour orientation sessions for InternFSU Supervisors:
+The Career Center will hold mandatory one-hour orientation sessions for new InternFSU Supervisors:

 - Tuesday, August 14th, 10:00 AM - 11 AM, Dunlap Success Center, Room 2201